Flow-based Conformal Prediction for Multi-dimensional Time Series

 \paragraph{Ablation study.}

 We conduct an ablation study to assess the impact of the encoder.
-Specifically, we evaluate FCP with and without the encoder, where in the latter case the guidance $h$ is replaced by the concatenation of the feature at time $i$ and residual at time $i-1$.
+Specifically, we evaluate FCP with and without the encoder, where in the latter case the guidance is replaced by the concatenation of the feature at time $i$ and residual at time $i-1$.
 Table~\ref{table:ablation_encoder} reports the average empirical coverage and prediction set sizes of FCP with and without the encoder on the wind dataset.
 We observe that removing the encoder led to less stable coverage and noticeably larger prediction set sizes.

-Since the conditional coverage bound of FCP relies on the bi-Lipschitz flow assumption (Assumption~\ref{assumption:bi_lipschitz_flow}), we conduct an additional experiment using iResNet~\cite{behrmann2019invertible} to model the vector field, ensuring this assumption is satisfied.
+Since the conditional coverage bound of FCP relies on the bi-Lipschitz flow assumption (Assumption~\ref{assumption:bi_lipschitz_flow}), we conduct an additional ablation study using iResNet~\citep{behrmann2019invertible} to model the guided vector field, ensuring this assumption is satisfied.
 Table~\ref{table:velocity_field_architecture_ablation} reports the average empirical coverage and prediction set sizes of FCP with MLP and iResNet across the three datasets with varying $d_y$.
-We observe that imposing bi-Lipschitzness in the vector field did not negatively affect either coverage or prediction set size.
+We observe that imposing bi-Lipschitzness in the vector field does not degrade coverage or prediction set size.